 AIR HOLIDAY TRAVEL TIPS

-- Check-in Early: Go ahead and take advantage of the 24 hr advance check-in offered by most airlines.
+Go ahead and take advantage of the 24 hr advance check-in offered by most airlines.
 That way if you happen to run into a delay you don’t risk being bumped from your flight.
 If you’re not checked in for the flight, and your flight is overbooked, there’s a chance you’ll be chosen to be bumped from the flight.

 If you have a connection, make sure you have an idea of the layout of the connecting airport so you can make swift time to the connecting flight.
-If you’re initial flight is delayed, you might have a short window to make your connecting flight.
-That’s not the time to stand looking at airport maps trying to think of where to go next.
+If your initial flight is delayed, you might have a short window to make your connecting flight.
+That’s not the time to stand to look at airport maps trying to think of where to go next.

 If you’re taking a shuttle, make your arrangements early.
 If you’re getting a ride from a friend, be sure to politely remind them of when to pick you up (take into account if they’re likely to be on time) and also mention the idea of having plenty of gas. :)

 Also, take care and don’t bring a gift that’s not allowed to be brought on your flight.
 Liquids are restricted in carry-on luggage, so you’ve got to keep that in mind with gifts as well.
 We had to check a suitcase once for a snowglobe; that was one expensive snowglobe!

 If possible carry-on your luggage.
-I know with gift giving this can be hard.
+I know with gift-giving this can be hard.
 However, you don’t want to take a chance of having all your gifts and personal items lost or damaged during the holidays.
 However, take note that the flights are going to be full and carry-on space will be at a premium.